How Should I Seek Guidance and Emotional Clarity If I Married Under Pressure?

 Answer

-In the Name of Allah Most Merciful and Compassionate.
+In the Name of Allah, Most Merciful and Compassionate.

-The Prophet (Allah bless him and give him peace) gave women the right to approve of a marriage.
-If a woman was previously married, her explicit approval is a legal requirement.
-If she were not previously married, her approval is still required, even if expressed through silence, as explained by the Prophet (Allah bless him and give him peace).
+The Prophet (Allah bless him and give him peace) established that women have the right to approve their marriage.
+If a woman was previously married, her explicit verbal consent is required.
+If she was not previously married, her approval is still required — even if expressed through silence.
+[Bukhari; Muslim; Mawsuli, al-Ikhtiyar Sharh al-Mukhtar]

-Love and mercy are not merely feelings but are developed through actions.
-They are nurtured through appreciation, gratitude, kind conduct, and the various means of maintaining a healthy relationship as taught by Allah and His Messenger (Allah bless him and give him peace).
+Love and mercy are cultivated through kind acts, appreciation, gratitude, and the means of maintaining a healthy relationship.
+The Prophet (Allah bless him and give him peace) taught these means in detail.

 At the same time, one should strive to move on from any prior emotional attachment.

-Particularly if the previous relationship is unlikely to be fulfilled, it is important to accept what Allah has facilitated and make the most of it.
+If the previous relationship is unlikely to be fulfilled, it is important to accept what Allah has facilitated and make the most of it.
+Often, individuals leave a marriage hoping to pursue a prior attachment — only to find that the other person was not serious, had moved on, or was unwilling to commit.

 [Shaykh] Faraz Rabbani